robertdavidwest/GithubPortfolio/README.md

 ## How it works

-When you run this app in Dev or Prod, data will be automatically pulled from your public Github data, including your Bio and information and all of your **Starred** Github repos will show up as your projects in your portfolio!
+When you run this app in Dev or Prod, data will be automatically pulled from your public Github data, including your Bio and information and all of your **Pinned** Github repos will show up as your projects in your portfolio!

 ## Set up your Github Profile

 You will just need to make sure that your Github account conforms to the following features and your data will automatically be rendered.

-1. Create a user repo: Your Github Account should have a profile landing page.
-This is achieved by creating a github repo with the same name as your username.
-2. Create a `README.md` file in the repo: In your github user repo you will need a README file.
-In here you can store information for people to see when they visit your Github page, which is something we suggest you do even if you are not using this Github Portfolio builder.
+### Basic Info

+1. Ensure you have filled out all of your Github Profile information including your **name**, **bio**, **Social Accounts**, you can fill out your profile information at this url when you are loggedin : https://github.com/settings/profile.

+### Your respository selections for your projects

+2. On your github homepage `https://github.com/<your-username>`, click on **Customize your pins** and select the repos that you would like to show up in the project section of your site.
+Then, for every repo, follow these steps:
+   1. Click on the "settings" Icon in the About section of each repo.
+Add a description, a website url (if you have one) and add any Topics that are associated with your work.
+This could be languages used in the project e.g: **javascript**, **react** etc.
+   2. Add an image file in your repository named 'app-screenshot.png' with an image that you would like to have featured on each of your projects (if you don't add an image then a default octocat will be used)

+### More details about you

+3. Create a **user repo** in your Github account.
+Create a github repo with the same name as your username.
+Did you know that if you do this the repo has some special properties on Github, anything that you put in the repo `README.md` will show up on your Github profile page!
+We recommend setting this up even if you arn't using our template.
 [Here](https://dev.to/puenehfaith/how-to-beautifully-organize-your-github-profile-dha?ck_subscriber_id=1030950679&utm_source=convertkit&utm_medium=email&utm_campaign=Diversify+Tech+%23221%20-%209810757) is a useful resource for putting that together in general.
-3. Inside the `README.md` add information about yourself, using the following template:
+1. Inside the `README.md` add more detailed information about yourself, using the following template:

-   1. Add a **description** of yourself, this will show up in the aboutme section.
+   1. Add a more detailed **description** of yourself (the github bio is quite short and serves as a headline item), this will show up in the aboutme section of your site!
 Place the description between these tags:

       ```
       <!-- description-start -->